Ultrasound

 Sonographers are employed in hospitals, universities and private clinics, contributing to the delivery of excellent clinical health services by applying their specialised knowledge and expertise within medical imaging.
 They may also run their own business.

-Sonography is a highly sought after career, with New Zealand-trained sonographers in demand around the world.
+Sonographers are highly sought-after professionals.
+New Zealand-trained geaduates are in demand around the world.

-If you work in a related field and are unsure of whether you would fit the criteria for this specialisation, please contact Student Hubs.
+If you work in a related field and are unsure whether you would fit the criteria for this specialisation, please contact a Student Hub.